MohdSajidJafri/Overlayy/README.md

 ### Conclusion
 This project showcases the integration of blockchain technology with a user-friendly interface, demonstrating how decentralized systems can improve data ownership and verification for individuals.
 It also highlights your skills in frontend development, smart contract deployment, and user experience design.

+### Important Note:

+We were very unfamiliar with the technology, and Web3 was absolutely new to us.
+This was also our first time learning and implementing blockchain technology.
+We have just entered our second year and had no prior knowledge or experience.
+Although we managed to build something, it is not fully functional, but somewhat close to the solution.
+We were unable to complete the contract deployment with the blockchain.
+Additionally, the web3-frontend couldn't be uploaded to GitHub since it contains Node.js and React.

+Thank you for the opportunity.
+It was a really interesting and valuable experience for all of us, which helped us learn a lot of new things in a very short span of time.